chinton01/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis
 ## Overiview:
 Overview of the loan prediction risk analysis:
+The purpose of this project is to perform an analysis using machine learning to predict credit risk.
+Multiple algorithms were used to oversample and undersample the data.
 The purpose of this analysis is well defined (4 pt)
 ##### Results: